-The Employer Strategy helps businesses build and strengthen their talent pipelines in the communities in which they work by meaningfully engaging educators and adopting best practices in hiring to prepare young people for much-needed roles.
-Working with both Bronx-based and citywide companies, we are developing an employer-led, student-centered investment in tomorrow’s workforce.
+The Employer Strategy helps businesses build and strengthen their talent pipelines in the communities in which they work by meaningfully engaging educators and adopting hiring best practices that prepare young people for much-needed roles.
+Working with both Bronx-based and citywide companies, we are making employer-led, student-centered investments in tomorrow’s workforce.

-Build a network of employers in the Bronx and NYC through the creation of a local employer coalition, the Bronx Private Industry Council Taskforce, and a citywide employer coalition, the NYC Business Council, to connect more students to paid internships and model hiring methods that actively cultivate future talent.
+Build a network of employers in the Bronx and NYC through the creation of a local employer coalition, The Bronx Private Industry Council, and a citywide employer coalition, the HERE to HERE Business Council,, to connect more students to paid internships and model hiring methods that actively cultivate future talent.

-Work across silos to provide opportunities for students and businesses by working with employers, educators, and community-based organizations to build sustainable relationships and systems that offer students sequenced and scaffolded experience.
-With the right infrastructure, students will be well-positioned for promising entry-level jobs and choice filled careers.
+Work across silos with employers, educators, and community-based organizations to provide opportunities for students and businesses.
+With the right infrastructure, students will be well-positioned for promising entry-level jobs and choice-filled careers.

 Make best practice common practice by strengthening cross-sector relationships and expanding the number of engaged employers.
-The active participation of employers in the Bronx Private Industry Council Taskforce and the NYC Business Council indicate the interest in and potential of an employer
+The active participation of employers in the Bronx PIC and the HERE to HERE Business Council indicate the interest in and potential of an employer